anisimovdk/anisimov.dk/about.md

 ![Photo](images/photo-2021.jpg){:width="90%"}

 Hi, my name is Dmitry.
-I work as a software engineer and deal with data and big data infrastructure.
+I work as a Senior DevOps Engineer (Big Data) / Tech Lead at Sber and deal with data and big data infrastructure.
 I know many things about IT infrastructure, really a lot...
 I am trying to learn more about machine learning and genetics.

 We are building own Hadoop distribution based on OSS projects, my responsibilities: